Skip to content

 Whether the UK's charging infrastructure will be able to cope with increased take-up is uncertain, so if you can get a home charger installed, it could be a very, very good idea.

-Ashton Berkhauer Home Services and Mortgages Expert
+Ashton Berkhauer Home & Utilities Expert

 Is it worth getting an electric car?

 Prices for electric vehicles have come down a fair bit in recent years, but EVs generally remain a more expensive option to buy than a standard petrol car.
-That means that unless you go down the car finance route or lease an EV car, you’ll probably have to lay out more to get an EV than a traditional car.
+That means that unless you go down the car finance route or lease an EV, you’ll probably have to lay out more to get an EV than a traditional car.

 However, you can pick up an EV for a good price if you opt for a used model.
 And by the time you factor in the typically lower cost of running an EV compared with petrol powered vehicles, the maths should work out that you’d be saving money in the long run.